-- We were engaged by Assurant, Inc., in connection with the regulatory investigations by California and Georgia into so-called "race-based premiums" charged on certain policies sold by one or more companies acquired over the years.
+We were engaged by a top-tier provider of specialized isurance products in connection with the regulatory investigations by California and Georgia into so-called "race-based premiums" charged on certain policies sold by one or more companies acquired over the years.
 We were involved in negotiating settlements of potential regulatory claims with participating state regulators and the preparation for private litigation.

-- We’ve been engaged by UnumProvident and Assurant Group, among others, to provide counsel on a wide range of regulatory and non-regulatory issues related to product distribution via the Internet, electronic benefits enrollment, and related system integration and data management issues.
+We’ve been engaged by UnumProvident, among others, to provide counsel on a wide range of regulatory and non-regulatory issues related to product distribution via the Internet, electronic benefits enrollment, and related system integration and data management issues.

 We’ve been engaged by a number of insurance companies to monitor, analyze and provide counsel regarding the emerging regulatory environment related to privacy and other e-insurance issues such as e-signatures and documents.
 Alston & Bird is currently engaged as primary outside counsel to numerous insurance companies on a whole range of regulatory issues driven by the demands of e-commerce.

 Alston & Bird serves as general counsel to The National Business Coalition on E-Commerce and Privacy.
 Several insurance companies comprise the membership of this coalition.